Date & Time

 And how is this present in the construction of the cityscape in its current conditions of segregation?

-“Voiced Space: Re-signify City” focusses on fostering memory-making and processing through the development of innovative, participatory methods that do not physically touch the spaces involved.
+“Voiced Space: Re-signify City” focuses on fostering memory-making and processing through the development of innovative, participatory methods that do not physically touch the spaces involved.
 Such tools allow to critically engage with monuments, heritage sites and multi-layered urban landscapes.

 “Voiced Space: Re-signify City” devices inclusive community tools and creative methods to reckon with unresolved historical wounds and controversial past.
 It also investigates solutions that circumvent the physical problems of the site by expanding the physical spaces with the support of virtual worlds, as such tools enable to address heritage sites and territories on the scale of the city and the landscape.

-By using creative methods that lead to a change in perspective as well as hybrid technologies that ‘augment’ the urban landscape with unvoiced narratives, the city cracks open and can be re-read in its layered complex, controversial past.
+By using creative methods that lead to a change in perspective as well as hybrid technologies that ‘augment’ the urban landscape with unvoiced narratives, the city cracks open and can be re-read in its layered controversial past.

 What can we learn by looking at the city as a Voiced Space?